harli-lacej/personal-website/README.md

 # personal-website
-Creation of a simple responsive personal page - Harli Laçej The website is responsive.
+Creation of a simple responsive personal page - Harli Laçej.The website is responsive.